sara-nl/MLCourse/README.md

 > We are going to use this JupyterHub instance on Lisa GPU for the practicals today.

 - Okay now, locate the dropdown button that says **New** in the top right corner, and start a Terminal window
-> Now your are in your /home/sdemoXXX directory within the JupyterHub environment
+> Now you are in your /home/sdemoXXX directory within the JupyterHub environment
 - Run the command below to clone this git repository in your home directory:

 ```